jaysylvester/citizen/README.md

 Note that if you put the `route` cache directive *anywhere* in your controller chain, the route will be cached.

+Also note that you can't cache directives in a route cache.
+Only controller caches can store directives.

-#### cache.scope
+#### cache.controller and cache.scope

 If a given route will have variations, you can still cache individual controllers to speed up rendering.
-The `scope` property determines how the controller and its resulting view are cached.
+The `controller` property tells citizen to cache the controller, while the `scope` property determines how the controller and its resulting view are cached.

+    emitter.emit('ready', {
+      handoff: {
+        controller: '+_layout'
+      },
+      cache: {
+        controller: true,
+        scope: 'route'
+      }
+    });

 <table>
   <caption>Values for <code>cache.scope</code></caption>